Help another couple fulfil their dream of a family

 - tests and collections in our private clinic

 - complete confidentiality throughout

-About your identity as a sperm donor
+Will my identity as a sperm donor be released?

 Queensland Fertility Group keeps separate records of donors, recipients and successful births purely for the medical protection of both the donors and any children arising from use of donated sperm.
 In Queensland, unlike some other states, it is not accessible to any other parties, or subject to disclosure to any Government agency.

 Each recipient signs a consent form for use of the donor semen.
 At registration of the birth of a child resulting from donor semen, the recipient is registered as the legal parent.
-Under current Australian law, the sperm donor has no legal or financial responsibilities to the child, the mother, or the couple – now or in the future.
+Under Australian law, the sperm donor has no legal or financial responsibilities to the child, the mother, or the couple – now or in the future.